Back to Main Page

 really expensive at us$80 from JustStrings.com and, while these were okay,

-I did replace them and went back to the
+I did replace them and again now always restring with the

 GHS 5-string Precision Flatwound M3050-5 strings us$37 off eBay.